Our GHG emissions and carbon footprint in 2023Footnote 1

 Support scaling, commercializing and adopting SAF within aviation through demand signals, investment and procurement.

-Sustainable Aviation Fuel (SAF)8
+Sustainable Aviation Fuel (SAF)Footnote 8

 Large scale-up and adoption of SAF is a critical enabler toward achieving our climate targets.
 United is both purchasing SAF today and investing in future supply of SAF.
 The SAF levers represented in the Decarbonization Roadmap reflect our expectation of the transition of SAF technology pathways over time: